falguni9359/OIBGRIP/README.md

 # OIBGRIP
-These are the tasks which I have completed according to the task list provided by the Oasis Infobyte internship in Java Development.
+This is the task no.1 Online Reservation System which I have completed according to the task list provided by the Oasis Infobyte internship in Java Development.